-Project activities would be limited to the existing alignment of State Route 1.
-The project would not be involved with any planned or existing governmental facilities and is not anticipated to have any effect on any planned or existing governmental facilities in proximity of the project.
-The project would maintain public access on State Route 1 during project construction, and access to any existing governmental facilities near the project sites would be maintained.
+Project activities will be limited to the existing alignment of State Route 1.
+The project will not be involved with any planned or existing governmental facilities and is not anticipated to have any effect on any planned or existing governmental facilities in proximity of the project.
+The project will maintain public access on State Route 1 during project construction, and access to any existing governmental facilities near the project sites will be maintained.